Rookout/docs/docs/installation-java.md

     ```
     </details>

     Once your application is deployed, navigate to the Rookout App Instances page to make sure it is available for debugging.
     If you encounter any issues, check out our [Troubleshooting section](troubleshooting-rooks.md).

+## Source Code Version

+The Java Rook will attempt to determine the current Git commit the application is based off, and will report it.
+The resolution takes place in the following steps:
+1. If there's an environment variable named 'ROOKOUT_COMMIT' use it.
+1. If there's an environment variable named 'ROOKOUT_MANIFEST_COMMIT', the application is running from a .jar file, and
+the jar file has that attribute in it's manifest, use the attribute value.

 ## Examples